nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 2. Editing a person while search results are being shown

-    Expected: similar to previous but person(s) are deleted based on the index(s) in the search results instead of the list.
+    Expected: Similar to previous, but person(s) are deleted based on their index(s) in the search results instead of the list.

 ### Deleting a person